 ‘If horse racing be the sport of kings, then surely bowling is… a very good sport as well.’
-We couldn’t agree with Homer Simpson more – here are some super-cool ten-pin bowling alleys in London for your next group day out.
+We couldn’t agree with Homer Simpson more – here are some super-cool ten-pin bowling alleys in London for you to enjoy that next group day out.
+Happy bowling!

 1) The Croc, Soho

 Deep beneath the streets of Soho, the luxurious Ham Yard Hotel has its own private, four-lane bowling alley, with some gorgeous retro design work.
 You can book in a lane or hire the whole thing, so you and your friends can play with your balls in perfect privacy.

 By far the most expensive option amongst our bowling alleys at £25 per person, but likely one of the most stylish.
 More info here.